s3cur3/s3cur3/README.md

 ### [Dever Elixir Meetup: Fantastic Hacks and Where to Find Them](https://www.youtube.com/watch?v=cdL8hYueAZA)

+An attendee described this talk as “juggling chainsaws for fun.”
+It’s about a bunch of very nerdy CPU performance hacks available on the BEAM (the Erlang & Elixir virtual machine).
+Not many of which are recommended for normal use, but many find one or two use cases across a big enough codebase.

 <a href="https://www.youtube.com/watch?v=cdL8hYueAZA"><img width="600" alt="Fantastic Hacks and Where to Find Them" src="https://github.com/s3cur3/s3cur3/assets/803680/6118185b-6271-4a81-9c81-c31a294337c9"></a>